 The pro forma tables present our pro forma unaudited consolidated statements of income data for the fiscal year ended November 30, 2006 and the nine months ended August 31, 2007.
-The pro forma consolidated statement of income data for the fiscal year ended November 30, 2006 is presented showing adjustments for (1) the \$973.0 million dividend as if it had been paid on December 1, 2005, (2) the sale by us of 14,000,000 shares of class A common stock pursuant to this offering based on the initial public offering price of \$18.00 per share and the application of the estimated net proceeds from this offering to pay a portion of the \$625.9 million demand note held by Morgan Stanley as if the initial public offering and the payment of the demand note had occurred on December 1, 2005 and (3) the payment of the balance of the \$625.9 million demand note held by Morgan Stanley as if the borrowing under the new credit facility and the payment of the demand note had occurred on December 1, 2005.
-The pro forma consolidated statement of income data for the nine months ended August 31, 2007 is presented showing adjustments for (1) the \$973.0 million dividend as if it had been paid on December 1, 2005, (2) the sale by us of 14,000,000 shares of class A common stock pursuant to this offering based on the initial public offering price of \$18.00 per share and the application of the estimated net proceeds from the softening to pay a portion of the \$625.9 million dividend as if it had been paid on December 1, 2005, (2) the sale by us of 14,000,000 shares of class A common stock pursuant to this offering based on the initial public offering price of \$18.00 per share and the application of the estimated net proceeds from this offering to pay a portion of the \$625.9 million demand note held by Morgan Stanley as if the initial public offering and the payment of the demand note had occurred on December 1, 2005 and (3) the payment of the balance of the \$625.9 million demand note held by Morgan Stanley with the net proceeds from the borrowi
+The pro forma consolidated statement of income data for the fiscal year ended November 30, 2006 is presented showing adjustments for (1) the \$973.0 million dividend as if it had been paid on December 1, 2005, (2) the sale by us of 14,000,000 shares of class A common stock pursuant to this offering based on the initial public offering price of \$18.00 per share and the application of the estimated net proceeds from this offering to pay a portion of the \$625.9 million demand note held by Morgan Stanley as if the initial public offering and the payment of the demand note had occurred on December 1, 2005 and (3) the payment of the balance of the \$625.9 million demand note held by Morgan Stanley with the net proceeds from the borrowing under a new credit facility we entered into on the date of this prospectus as if the borrowing under the new credit facility and the payment of the demand note had occurred on December 1, 2005.
+The pro forma consolidated statement of income data for the nine months ended August 31, 2007 is presented showing adjustments for (1) the \$973.0 million dividend as if it had been paid on December 1, 2005, (2) the sale by us of 14,000,000 shares of class A common stock pursuant to this offering based on the initial public offering price of \$18.00 per share and the application of the estimated net proceeds from this offering to pay a portion of the \$625.9 million demand note held by Morgan Stanley as if the initial public offering and the payment of the demand note had occurred on December 1, 2005 and (3) the payment of the balance of the \$625.9 million demand note held by Morgan Stanley with the net proceeds from the borrowing under a new credit facility we entered into on the date of this prospectus as if the borrowing under the new credit facility and the payment of the demand note had occurred on December 1, 2005.

-The pro forma statement of financial condition data as of August 31, 2007 gives effect to this offering based on the initial public offering price of \$18.00 per share and the application of the estimated net proceeds from this offering, together with the net proceeds from the borrowing under our new credit facility referred to in the preceding paragraph, to pay the \$625.9 million demand note held by Morgan Stanley.
+The proforma statement of financial condition data as of August 31, 2007 gives effect to this offering based on the initial public offering price of \$18.00 per share and the application of the estimated net proceeds from this offering, together with the net proceeds from the borrowing under our new credit facility referred to in the preceding paragraph, to pay the \$625.9 million demand note held by Morgan Stanley.